Corvette Engineer Mauri Rose – Genuine Unsung Hero

 Three years later, Jim Jeffords’ Purple People Eater 1959 Corvette was the SCCA B/Production Class Champion.
 Also, racers such as Dave MacDonald, Doug Hooper, and others were making names for themselves.

-In 1960 Briggs Cunningham took three Corvettes to Le Mans and took home Corvette’s first class win at Le Mans.
-Arguably the best of the C1 racecars was the 1962 Grady Davis Gulf One Corvette that won the A/Production Championship.
+In 1960, Briggs Cunningham took three Corvettes to Le Mans and took home Corvette’s first class win at Le Mans.
+Arguably, the best of the C1 racecars was the 1962 Grady Davis Gulf One Corvette that won the A/Production Championship.

 Rose was a “racer’s racer” and quickly earned Yunick’s respect.
 Yunick said of Rose, “He was a hard-working, sharp, ‘run to win, or bust’ sort of cat.
 For a self-taught engineer, he was plenty good.
-He didn’t have to do any physical work.
+Mauri didn’t have to do any physical work.
 He didn’t have to put in 80 hours a week.
 He did because he was a racer first, and a Chevy engineer second.
-If racers ranked from privates to generals, Mauri would have been five-star.”
+If racers ranked from privates to generals, Mauri would have been a five-star.”

 Sometimes Fate Can Be Cruel

 While Rose worked in the trenches, Duntov made a name for himself inside Chevrolet, eventually becoming the Corvette’s chief engineer.
 As Rose’s star was fading, personal tragedy hit him.
-His wife left him with two small children stricken with polio to raise, which curtained his fieldwork for Chevrolet.
+His wife left him with two small children stricken with polio to raise, which curtailed his fieldwork for Chevrolet.

 Mauri Rose drove this GM experimental turbine-powered Firebird I.

-Having two physically handicapped children motivated Rose to design and develop hand-controls to enable the handicapped to be able to drive road cars.
-Rose considered this to be his most satisfying achievement; more so than his three Indy 500 wins.
+Having two physically handicapped children motivated Rose to design and develop hand controls to enable the handicapped to be able to drive road cars.
+Rose considered this to be his most satisfying achievement, more so than his three Indy 500 wins.

-Rose has been well honored.
-In 1967 he was inducted into the Indy 500 Hall of Fame.
-In 1994 he was posthumously inducted into the International Motorsports Hall of Fame.
-In 1996 Rose was inducted into the Motorsports Hall of Fame of America, and in 2007 inducted into the International Jewish Sports Hall of Fame.
-Some day, Mauir Rose will be honored as a National Corvette Museum Hall of Famer.
+In 1967, he was inducted into the Indy 500 Hall of Fame.
+In 1994, he was posthumously inducted into the International Motorsports Hall of Fame.
+Then, in 1996, Rose was inducted into the Motorsports Hall of Fame of America, and in 2007, was inducted into the International Jewish Sports Hall of Fame.
+Some day, Mauri Rose will be honoured as a National Corvette Museum Hall of Famer.

 Were it not for racing, we wouldn’t have a Corvette today.
 Rose was a major player in setting the Corvette’s course as a racing champion. – Scott